 Technology Is Progressing Steadily & Improving

-Hybrid technology is having more money and investment put into it’s development over time.
+Hybrid technology has had more money and investment put into it’s development over time.

-This improves range of driving, efficiency, durability, prices, availability, range of models and more.
+Improvements can be made in range of driving, efficiency, durability, prices, range of models, and more.

-Some hybrids have an easy to read reporting system for things like fuel efficiency in the dash display, which can make these cars more user friendly.
+Some hybrids have an easy to read in-vehicle performance reporting system in the dash display, which can make these cars more user friendly.